lasse-steinnes/Electrostatics-and-Biological-membranes-MT2022/README.md

 # Electrostatics in Mesoscale Simulations of Biological Membranes using the Hybrid-Particle Field Approach

 ## Simulation and analysis of biological model systems with HyMD
 Hello there, and welcome to this Github-page, which is dedicated to the code relevant for my thesis, completing the degree M.sc.
 Computational Science: Physics (2020-2022) at the University of Oslo.
-The title of my thesis is: *Electrostatics in Mesoscale Simulations of Biological Membranes using the Hybrid-Particle Field Approach*.
+The title of my thesis is: *Electrostatics in Mesoscale Simulations of Biological Membranes using the Hybrid Particle-Field Approach*.

 <a href="https://cascella-group-uio.github.io/HyMD/">
   <img src="https://github.com/Cascella-Group-UiO/HyMD/blob/main/docs/img/hymd_logo_text_black.png?raw=true" width="500" title="HylleraasMD">